The superfluid fountain effect in a Bose-Einstein condensate: Introduction

 The two-fluid model for helium II assumes a local thermal equilibrium which signifies a hydrodynamic regime where the collision time is the shortest time scale.
 If this is indeed the case for superfluid helium II, which is a strongly interacting system, it is generally not for trapped ultracold dilute atomic gases where reaching this regime proves extremely difficult.
 For example, second sound has only been observed recently \cite{second_sound}.
-As a consequence, the usual two-fluid model fails to apply and, up to our knowledge, there are no theoretical predictions about heat transport in weakly-interacting atomic condensates.
-It is not even obvious if an effect similar to the helium fountain can be observed in these dilute atomic systems.
-This is probably why the analog of this classic textbook phenomenon has not yet been studied in the context of ultracold trapped atomic gases.
+As a consequence, the usual two-fluid model fails to apply.
+Nevertheless, the existence of the fountain effect was suggested in \cite{Bagnato} on the basis of the hydrodynamic approach.
+But we are not aware of any subsequent theoretical predictions about heat transport in weakly-interacting atomic condensates, or of any simulations of an effect similar to the helium fountain assuming a particular experimental arrangement.

-Nevertheless the question of the nature of heat transport in these weakly-interacting atomic condensates seems to be well posed.
+The question of the nature of heat transport in these weakly-interacting atomic condensates seems to be well posed.
 There are not many experiments where a non-equilibrium transfer of atoms related to temperature differences have been studied.
 We should recall here the experiment of the MIT group, where distillation of a condensate was observed \cite{Ketterle_distillation}.
 The authors studied how the superfluid system `discovers' the existence of a dynamically-created global minimum of the trapping potential and how the system gets to this minimum.
 Theoretical studies of the corresponding 1D situation suggested different dynamical behaviors of the thermal fraction and of the superfluid component which, in some sense, resemble the fountain effect \cite{Gorecka}.
+Very recently, in analogy with electrical conductance in metals, particle transport through a mesoscopic channel between two macroscopic containers of particles (a source and a sink) was observed with fermionic Li$^6$ atoms \cite{Esslinger}.

 In the present work we theoretically study the non-equilibrium dynamics of a Bose-Einstein condensate which is driven by a temperature gradient.
 We will show that an effect qualitatively very similar to the helium fountain may be observed in experiments with trapped ultracold dilute atomic gases.